 Although women have been warned of the potential dangers of high heels (sprains, foot and back problems, are just a few), high heels have a vast appeal.
 I mean, how many high heel quotes have been noted over the years and counting?

-In this post about high heels, I will be dividing my knowledge of different heel types into 2 guides, below.
+In this post about high heels, I will be dividing my knowledge of different heel types into 2 guides: 1) will be heel shapes and 2) will be heeled shoe styles.
 Feel free to click on the link to jump to the guide you’re most interested in: